Jostens

-Jostens is an American manufacturer of memorabilia.
-The company is primarily known for its production of yearbooks and class rings for various high schools and colleges as well as championship rings for sports.
+Jostens Inc. is an American manufacturer of memorabilia.
+The company is primarily known for its production of yearbooks, academic regalia, and class rings for various high schools and colleges as well as championship rings for sports.
+For over 50 years, Jostens has been the supplier of the Super Bowl championship rings.
 Jostens also produced photobook products for Disney's PhotoPass photography service offered at Disney theme parks and resorts.